 A lot of people ask me about our brand design and the graphics that accompany these blog posts.

+Of course.
+We’re happy to create branded graphics that are uniquely yours, and consistent across all marketing outlets.
 Because the fact is, bold graphics such as these stop people in their tracks.
 It’s brand design that produces response.

 It’s like direct response branding.

-They only pause when they see something that “Pops.”
+People only pause when they see something that “Pops.”

+Which means it’s visually distinctive or different.
 The incongruity of the image or message, relative to everything else they see, creates natural human curiosity.
 It’s just the way our brains work.

 On the other hand, we are wired to ignore the images, sounds and words that are familiar to us.

 Thanks to an increasingly fragmented marketing landscape, the need for consistently UNfamiliar visuals is on the rise.
 There are just so many different marketing tactics these days, it’s hard to get them all aligned into one, cohesive campaign.
-Most companies lose that “Pop” they could get by maintaining visual consistency across various platforms.

-The same goes for sounds.
-The very best Radio, TV and video campaigns include unique sound cues that tie all the components of the campaign together.
-For instance, I wrote an award-winning radio campaign for a glass company, and the audio cue couldn’t have been more clear… the squeek of windex on a window.
+The same goes for branded sounds.
+The very best radio, TV and video campaigns include unique sound cues that tie all the components of the campaign together.
+There are firms that do nothing but sonic branding for the world’s largest brands.
+Because sounds stick!
+Echoic memory is dramatically more accurate than visual memory.

 Visual punctuation marks, such as the images in our “Be” Campaign, can make small budgets look big.
 It’s one of the little things that small businesses can do to become iconic brands in their own, little spaces.

 Tom Peters, in his book The Little Big Things, says “design mindfulness, even design excellence, should be part of every company’s core values.
+Because the look IS the message.
+Because design is everything.”

 Some people seem to think that “branding messages” do not belong on social media or in digital advertising.
 And that you can’t design a “branding” website that also moves product.